eobrain/funetik/README.md

-# Spehl
+# Funetik

-This code is deployed at  https://spehl.tech/
+This code is deployed at  https://funetik.site/

 To update with the latest phonate library